 An incorrect way of doing these workouts is by letting your back sag and your shoulders dip.
 Also, do not let your hips move.

-Your torso should be still and stable as you do the bird dog exercise, even if this means that you do not lift your arms and legs too far off the ground.
-It is better to do a couple of reps correctly than many reps incorrectly.
+Your torso should be still and stable as you do the bird dog exercise, even if you do not lift your arms and legs too far off the ground.
+Again, it is better to do a couple of reps correctly than many reps incorrectly.

 Substitute exercises for the bird dog

 Between each rep, you can do fat cow.
 Round and arch your back alternately while rotating your hips.
-Then get into the child’s pose by sitting your hips back and extending your arms in front of you.
+Then get into the child’s pose by sitting your hips back and extending your arms.
 You can also rest your hands along your sides to stretch the muscles you have just worked out.

 There are different modifications to this exercise.
 These can be substitute exercises for people who find the original bird dog too tricky.